Flood Advisory issued for San German by NWS - NewsBreak

 weather.gov

+Effective: 2022-08-24 07:36:00 MDT Expires: 2022-08-24 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Blackfoot Mountains; Caribou Range A strong thunderstorm will impact portions of north central Bonneville County through 545 PM MDT At 517 PM MDT, Doppler radar was tracking a strong thunderstorm near Ririe Reservoir, moving northeast at 30 mph.
+HAZARD...Winds in excess of 30 mph and pea size hail.
+SOURCE...Radar indicated.
+IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
+Minor damage to outdoor objects is possible.
+This storm will remain over mainly rural areas of north central Bonneville County.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPH

-Special Weather Statement issued for Bradford, Eastern Alachua, Gilchrist, Union, Western Alachua by NWS
+Special Weather Statement issued for Central Marion, Eastern Marion, Western Marion by NWS

 weather.gov